What is a Holistic Health and Nutrition Coach?

 I believe in a holistic approach to health and wellness, which means that I look at the big picture: how all parts of your life affect your health as a whole.
 Does stress at your job or in your relationship cause you to overeat?
 Does lack of sleep or low energy prevent you from exercising?
 My approach is not to dwell on calories, carbs, fats, and proteins.
 It is not to create lists of restrictions or good and bad foods.
-Instead, I help clients to create a happy, healthy life in a way that is flexible, fun and rewarding.
+Instead, I empower you to create a happy, healthy life in a way that is flexible, fun and rewarding to you!

 What makes you qualified to help me live a happier, healthier life?

 In addition to my training at IIN, I was lucky to have a healthy, nutritious start to life…

 My dad was a seasonal park ranger who had me hiking among the Rocky Mountain wildflowers by age three, and whitewater rafting the Salmon River by age eight.